 The first thing my patternmaker told me when I met him was that I had picked the most difficult piece of clothing to design.
 And I knew even once we developed the trouser that it still wouldn’t be a one-size-fits-all for women.
 But the pursuit of my vision was still worth it, because the initial inspiration never changed: it’s just always hard to find good pants.

 Before I started Pantalon, I saw the process of sourcing good pants like 'swallowing the frog'; the most difficult task of the day that should be completed before you do any other work.
 Applied to the wardrobe, this means that sourcing good, well fitting pants - whether denim or trousers - was more difficult than any other garment, but it always had to be done first before the rest of the wardrobe.
 This theory carried into the way I started building the brand, and inspired the key features I wanted in a pair of trousers.
 Some of these features have been discussed in earlier newsletters, but in total my design ideas were built around the following attributes; a mid-rise, a narrow waistband, room through the hip and leg to create a relaxed fit but not a baggy fit, and lastly - lightweight fabric with a good drape.
-Just like classic 501s, trousers are the uniform of the wardrobe
+Just like classic 501s, trousers are the uniform of the wardrobe.

 Dressing starts with a good pair of trousers.